 This empowers learners to become teachers and content creators which means the emphasis is taken away from L&D to create elearning and hunt down SME’s and it’s simply about facilitating.

-The role becomes more about empowering development, engagement and UGC (user generated content) through campaigns and learning champions or finding fun ways to fill your platform up with relevant curated content.
+The role becomes more about empowering learning and development, engagement and UGC (user generated content) through campaigns and learning champions or finding fun ways to fill your platform up with relevant curated content and external resources.

 Finally, one of the biggest benefits of making social learning more visible and transparent is that L&D teams can learn and adapt from it.